purogamer/Fluent-for-Steam/README.md

 3. Download the latest release of Unofficial Windows 11 Patch for Metro for Steam 4.4

-4. Unzip and replace the files in the folder Steam\skins\metro-for-steam-4.4\
+4. Unzip my patch and replace the files in the folder Steam\skins\metro-for-steam-4.4\

 5. After these countries you must start steam, go to settings, select interface and in this panel you have to choose metro-for-steam-4.4.